fra98/fromCtoF/README.md

 $ npm run make
 ```

-.deb and .rpm executables will generate in out/make/ directory
+Executables will generate in out/make/ directory

-# Windows
-You need nodejs, npm and git added to your path, same procedure described above